- Viewing Profile: Reputation: Gilj

 Heal skill: Healing Turret is the default here; fast recharge, AOE regen and condition removal, and can be detonated in its own water field for extra healing.
 You can take Med Kit instead for the Swiftness/Fury buff, or if you're using Altruism Runes.
 Obviously, take Elixir H if you're using HGH, but otherwise stay away from it.

-Supply Drop: Mostly just because the other two elites kinda suck.
+Supply Drop: Mostly just because the other two elites kinda suck, although Elixir S always gives Stability so it's actually okay for certain dungeons, like parts of Arah.

-For the last two utility slots, your options are:
+For the last utility slot, your options are:

-- Rifle Turret: Rifle Turret is the best turret for DPS, and also serves as a fast-recharging blast finisher for might stacking.
+- Rifle Turret: Rifle Turret is the safest utility for raw DPS, and also serves as a fast-recharging blast finisher for might stacking.
+Surprise Shot deals more DPS than actually keeping the turret down, so just spam Surprise Shot on cooldown and use the turret itself for blasts.

 That's about it, actually.
 Playing the build itself isn't actually that complicated, just stand back and throw grenades on cooldown, and get your blast finisher rotation down so you can do it quickly and consistently without cutting into your grenade time too much.